AgregoreWeb/agregore-ipfs-daemon/spec.md

 Etags and range requests are supported.
 File mimetypes are detected and set in `Content-Type`.

+The header `X-IPFS-Path` is set to the URL path. `IPFS-Hash` is set to CID of the IPFS path provided, this may differ from the CID in the URL path.

 ### HEAD `/ipfs/<CID>[/<path>]`

 The same as GET, but with no response body.